codefellows-seattle-javascript-401d19/31-34-budget-tracker/lab-rob/README.md

 # Code Fellows: Code 401d19: Full-Stack JavaScript

-## Lab 28: Todo App
+## Lab 31: Budget Tracker
 ### 1/16/18

-The purpose of this lab is to build a budget tracking app using React and Redux.
+The purpose of this lab is to build a budget tracking app using React, and to use Redux to manage state.

 ## Tech/frameworks/packages